biblicalph/pizza-delivery-api/README.md

 # pizza-delivery-api
 This project is my second homework assignment for Pirple's mastering NodeJS course.
 The assignment focuses on building a restful API with raw NodeJS - no external libraries or frameworks.
-This project therefore has no `package.json` file
+This project therefore has no `package.json` file.
+In addition, we'll not be using an actual database but will instead use the filesystem class to implement a simple database.

 ## The Assignment
 You are building the API for a pizza-delivery company.
 Don't worry about a frontend, just build the API.
 Here's the spec from your project manager: